Functional inequalities and random walks on increasing subsets of the hypercube

 where $\|\cdot\|_{{\rm TV}}$ denotes the total variation, and $\varepsilon\in(0,1)$ governs approximation accuracy.

-An important example is the $n$-dimensional discrete cube.
-This is a graph $Q_n=(\{0,1\}^n,E)$ with $2^n$ vertices indexed by $n$-dimensional Boolean vector.
-Two 0-1 vectors are adjacent if they differ in exactly one coordinate.
-We say a set $A\subseteq\{0,1\}^n$ is \emph{monotone} if $x\in A$ and $x\le y$ imply that $y\in A$.
-Here, $x\le y$ denotes $x_i \le y_i$ for all $i\in[n]$.
 Ding and Mossel~\cite{DM2014} introduced the study of the \emph{random walk on $\{0,1\}^n$ censored to $A$}.
 This walk, when at state $x\in A$, attempts to flip a uniformly random coordinate; it moves to the neighbor if it resides in $A$, otherwise it stays at $x$.
-Note that if we do not add some properties on $A$, the censored random walk may mix well or extremely poorly even when $A$ is large and connected, see Example 1 and 2 in~\cite{fei2025spectralexpansionmonotonesubsets}.
-A significant open question (Question 1.1 in~\cite{DM2014}) asked if the optimal mixing time $O_{c}(n\log n)$ holds for $\mu(A)\ge c$, where we use $\mu:=\mu_{1/2}^{\otimes n}$ to denote the uniform probability measure on the cube.
+Note that if we do not impose any restrictions on $A$, the censored random walk may mix well, and also may mix extremely poorly even when $A$ is large and connected, see~\cite[Example 1,2]{fei2025spectral}.
+A significant open question (\cite[Question 1.1]{DM2014}) asked if the optimal mixing time belongs to $O_{c}(n\log n)$ holds for increasing subsets $A$ with constant density under the uniform measure.